Code-Institute-Submissions/Project2-2/README.md

 ### What is this website for?

-This is a front end website for a popular music band.
+This is a back end dashboard for Election Program for school donations project.
+Code Institute, stream 2.

 ### What does it do?

-This app will allow users to listen to the latest band releases and watch band videos.
-After submitting the contact form, those who want to book the band for thier event will be able to recieve notification with availibility and price.
+This app create dashboard for key figures and metrics to support Oregon election program which focuses on school donations.

 ### How does it work

 The site uses front end programming languages: HTML5, CSS.
+Backend Programing languages: Python
-It uses Javascripts for form validation and pushing notification to users.
+It uses Flask framework to connect to database.
+MongoDB database is used.
 The site is styled with Bootstrap.

 ## Features

 ### Existing Features
-- Registration Form
-- Authentication LogIn
-- Logout
+- Dashboard

-### Features Left to Implement
-- none
+- Onbording for dashboard

 ## Tech Used